Civil rights vs. religious freedom: Debate over the Equality Act

 GREENVILLE, N.C.
 (WNCT) – The Equality Act and its LGBTQ protections are moving on to the U.S. Senate after a mainly party-line vote in the U.S. House of Representatives.

-North Carolina Republican Congressman Greg Murphy voted against it yesterday, calling it an attack on religious liberty and science.
+North Carolina Republican Congressman Greg Murphy voted against it Thursday, calling it an attack on religious liberty and science.
 Democrat G.K.
-Butterfield says he voted for the controversial measure
+Butterfield said he voted for the controversial measure.

 The Equality Act would ban discrimination against LBGTQ people in areas like jobs, housing, education and public accommodations.
 It would add gender identity and sexual orientation to existing civil rights laws.

-“It is estimated that around 70% of North Carolinians support codified nondiscrimination protections against LGBTQ people so that means that Senator Tillis and Senator Burr have the responsibility to their constituents to vote yes on the equality act,” explains Noah Ambrose, the LGBTQ+ Chair Young Democrats of N.C.
+“It is estimated that around 70% of North Carolinians support codified nondiscrimination protections against LGBTQ people so that means that Senator (Thom) Tillis and Senator (Richard) Burr have the responsibility to their constituents to vote yes on the equality act,” said Noah Ambrose, the LGBTQ+ chair of Young Democrats of N.C.

-But opponents say the Equality Act goes against religious beliefs, defining genders as only men and women.